 You will also conduct an extended independent writing project in the third year of the course.
 Tutorial guidance will be provided by specialist mentors who are published writers in their chosen fields.

-In a typical week you will have around 9 – 12 contact hours of teaching for the Creative and Professional Writing element of your Joint Honours study.
+In a typical week you will have around 9 – 12 contact hours of teaching for the Creative Writing element of your Joint Honours study.
 The precise contact hours will depend on the weighting of your Joint Honours, as well as the optional modules you have selected.
 In the final year, you will normally have slightly less contact time in order to conduct more independent study.

 Typically, class contact time will be structured around:

 - 1.5 hours of (large group) lectures per module studied.